ietf-wg-asdf/SDF/sdf.md

 Back at the top level, the `sdfThing` group enables definition of models for complex devices that will use one or more `sdfObject` definitions.
-`sdfThing` groups, however, also allow for including interaction affordances, `sdfData`, as well as `minItems` and `maxItems` qualities.
+Like `sdfObject`, `sdfThing` groups also allow for including interaction affordances, `sdfData`, as well as `minItems` and `maxItems` qualities.
 Therefore, they can be seen as a superset of `sdfObject` groups, additionally allowing for composition.